 Historical and archaeological evidence points to the Navajo people entering the Southwest around 1400 AD.
 Their oral history still contains stories of that migration as the journey began in eastern Alaska and northwestern Canada centuries after their ancestors made the journey across the Bering Land Bridge from central Asia, about 10,000 years ago.
 They were primarily hunter-gatherers until they came into contact with the Pueblo peoples and learned the basics of how to survive in this significantly drier climate.
 Navajo oral history points to a long relationship between the Navajos and the Puebloans as they learned from and traded with each other.

 When the Spanish first arrived, the Navajos occupied much of the area between the San Francisco Peaks (in Arizona), Hesperus Mountain and Blanca Peak (in Colorado) and Mount Taylor (in New Mexico).
 Spanish records indicate the Navajo traded bison meat, hides and stone to the Puebloans in exchange for maize and woven cotton goods.
-It was the Spanish who brought sheep to the New World and the Navajo took to sheep-herding quickly with sheep becoming a form of currency and sign of wealth (the word Navajo actually means sheep thief).
+It was the Spanish who brought sheep to the New World and the Navajo took to sheep-herding quickly.
+Sheep became a form of currency and sign of wealth.

 Prior to this, Carson had been a welcome and respected friend for most Native Americans.
 The methods used against the Navajo pretty much destroyed that reputation and he became known as an "Indian killer."
-After the hostilities of the Civil War ceased, Carson went to the Fort Lyon area in Colorado, an appointed Indian Agent for the Southern Arapahoe and Cheyenne.
-He died a few years later.
+After the hostilities of the Civil War ceased, Carson went to the Fort Lyon area in Colorado where he was an appointed Indian Agent for the Southern Arapahoe and Cheyenne.
+He died a few years later, six months after his beloved wife passed on.

 Large deposits of uranium ore were discovered on the Navajo Nation after World War II but the mining that followed ignored basic environmental protection for the workers, the waterways and the land.
 The Navajo have made claims of high rates of cancer and lung disease from the environmental contamination but the Federal government has yet to offer comprehensive compensation.
 What compensation has been offered has been held up by a Congress seemingly intent on waiting for those workers to die.